n1klasD/katacoda-scenarios/Datawarehouse/step1.md

 # Introduction to MariaDB

-But what is MariaDB ?
+But what exactly is MariaDB ?

 > MariaDB Server is one of the most popular open source relational databases.
 > It’s made by the original developers of MySQL and guaranteed to stay open source.